SlimeVR/SlimeVR-Docs-Site/upload-firmware-guide.md

 ## 6. Plug in your ESP

-Insert the Micro-USB cable from your computer.
+If your microcontroller board has a button labeled `FLASH`, `BOOT` or `RESET`, press and hold the button and plug in the micro-USB cable.
+If you have different labels and/or buttons, please check your microcontroller's manual for more information.

-Note that if you are using a Wemos D1 mini this is all that is needed, but depending on your microcontroller you may need to hold down the button labeled `FLASH`, `BOOT` or `RESET` on your ESP during the connection.
-Please check your microcontroller's manual for more information.
+Note that holding the button is not required for Wemos D1 mini.

 ## 7. Build your firmware